grantcarthew/start-prototype/docs/tasks.md

 1. All contexts with `[contexts.<name>] required = true` are automatically included
 2. Tasks cannot exclude required contexts or include optional contexts
-3. This ensures critical context (like AGENTS.md) is always present
+3. This ensures context configured as required (e.g., environment details, project index) is always present

 **Example:**